 Who do you think will have more money at 65?

 - The individual who started investing at 25 years old and made 10 total payments of $5,000 will end up with approximately $787,180 at age 65.

 - The 35-year-old who made 30 total payments of $5,000 will end up with approximately $611,730 at age 65.

 Remember: Inflation Affects Future Purchasing Power

 We’d be remiss to talk about future projections without mentioning inflation.
 Inflation occurs when the prices of goods and services increase over time.
-The Federal Reserve has a dual mandate that includes keeping prices stable, and monetary policymakers have equated price stability with a low, measured inflation rate targeted at 2 percent over the longer run.
+The Federal Reserve's "dual mandate" includes keeping prices stable, and monetary policymakers have equated price stability with a low, measured inflation rate targeted at 2% over the longer run.

 The point is to illustrate that the purchasing power of money is expected to be less in the future.
 This should always be considered when reviewing long-term projections.
-For example, the purchasing power of $787,180 today would be approximately $434,580 in 30 years, assuming a 2 percent average inflation rate.
+For instance, the purchasing power of $787,180 today would be approximately $434,580 in 30 years, assuming a 2% average inflation rate.